assen-totin/cdn/README.md

 The authorisation method determines how this authentication token will be processed to extract the actual authorisation token, which is then passed to the authorisation backend.

-You may also use transparent authorisation when we pass all incoming headers and cookies to the authorisation body without working on them.
+With transparent authorisation all incoming headers and cookies are passed verbatim to the authorisation body.

 ## Matrix